EricSchles/drifter_ml/README.md

 ## Possible Issues

 Some known issues with this, any machine learning tests are going to require human interaction because of type 1 and type 2 error for statistical tests.
 Additionally, one simply needs to interrogate models from a lot of angles.
 It can't be from just one angle.
-So I'm not even sure if the overall notion of adding ML testing into a CI pipeline is really feasible.
+So please use with care!

 ## Future Features